 - acting as a repository for food – not everything we eat in one meal can be transported into the colon so quickly.

 Stomach acid is key to healthy stomach function

 Sadly today big pharmacy has convinced us the stomach acid is a bad thing, which is the rationale behind the billion dollar/pound antacid and proton pump inhibitor industry.
-All that these medicines do is supress a very normal and important function of the body, which is to produce enough acid so that our food can be adequately broken down and transported through the body properly.
-I cover the problem with the current heartburn paradigm in a separate article.
+All that these medicines do is suppress a very normal and important function of the body, which is to produce enough acid so that our food can be adequately broken down and transported through the body properly.
+I cover the problem with the current heartburn paradigm here.

 The stomach contains 6 different types of cells that all secrete different substances, which facilitate digestion.
 When the contents of our chewed food (called bolus) enters the stomach, juices secreted from the millions of tiny cells located in the lining of the stomach.